 It is important for facilities to identify and clean up contaminated areas, within the proposed construction area, prior to construction.
-In order to ensure the integrity of the soil sampling results, samples should be collected using the recommended procedures provided in the Minnesota Department of Agriculture (MDA) guidance document GD11 Soil Sampling Guidance and the analyses should be completed by laboratories with quality assurance/quality control plans that have been approved by the MDA.
+In order to ensure the integrity of the soil sampling results, samples should be collected using the recommended procedures provided in the MDA guidance document GD11 Soil Sampling Guidance and the analyses should be completed by laboratories with quality assurance/quality control plans that have been approved by the MDA.
 A list of these laboratories is available from the MDA (GD23 Pre-approved Commercial Laboratories: Fixed Base and Mobile).

 The MDA recommends that sampling be conducted by an individual who has been instructed in proper field sampling procedures.
 Soil sampling should follow the general guidelines below.